LibreSolar/charge-controller-firmware/README.md

 ```

 check the connection between the programmer (for example the ST-Link of the Nucleo board) and the charge controller.

+## Bootloader Support (STM32L07x only)

+The custom linker script file STM32L073XZ.ld.link_script.ld needs to be updated before generating the application firmware binary.
+For each application, the flash start address and the maximum code size need to be updated in this file.
+Currently, the locations 0x08001000 and 0x08018000 are used for applications 1 & 2 respectively.

 ## API documentation